 If your research project is accepted for the course:

-Prior to the beginning of the course on January 17th 2017, we will require that you A) receive consent from your PI to include this project in the course, AND B) also to contact your institute-specific TLO and determine whether it is necessary and advisable to sign an invention disclosure form.
+If you are submitting work related to your PhD or postdoctoral work, prior to the beginning of the course, we will require that you A) receive consent from your PI to include this project in the course, AND B) also to contact your institute-specific TLO and determine whether it is necessary and advisable to sign an invention disclosure form.
 We can help you figure out who to speak to if you're not sure.

 Info for PIs